singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 A graph is simply a collection of nodes with edges between (some of) them.

 - Graphs can be either directed (like the following graph) or undirected.
 While directed edges are like a one-way street, undirected edges are like a two-way street.
 - The graph might consist of multiple isolated subgraphs.
-If there is a path between every pair of vertices, it is called a "connected graph:'
+If there is a path between every pair of vertices, it is called a "connected graph".
 - The graph can also have cycles (or not).
 An "acyclic graph" is one without cycles.

 Visually, you could draw  a graph like this: